hujhax/austin-improv-wiki/Performers/Andrew Johnston.md

 Andrew Johnston is an improv performer and sometimes magician.

-Andrew began studying at [[The Institution Theater]] in early 2012 in order to overcome stage fright.
+Andrew began studying at [[Theatres/The Institution Theater|The Institution Theater]] in early 2012 in order to overcome stage fright.
 Although he continues an interest in magic, he has taken a hard turn toward improvised theater at the Institution.

 ## Shows
 * *[[Shows/Hell & Back Cabaret|Hell & Back Cabaret]]* - Magician, pre-show lobby entertainment (2013)